kokomero/miscelanea/pursuitCurves/README.md

 This snippet of code visualizes the [Pursuit Curves](https://en.wikipedia.org/wiki/Pursuit_curve) between different moving objects, either with an image or an animation.
 Simulation method has been used instead of mathematical formulation, usnig the pyglet library.
-The simulation can be ended by pressing ESC key or closing the window.

 ## Getting Started